 The planning commission may grant an exception to the installation of swales in rural or estate areas where topographic or other exceptional conditions exist, provided that the public health, safety, and welfare is preserved.

+In the Commercial-Highway; General; Industrial Zones, the installation of curbs, gutters and sidewalks of a type approved by the Lake Point Engineer may be required on any existing or proposed street adjoining a lot on which a building is to be constructed or remodeled, or on which a new use is to be established.
+Such curbs, gutters or sidewalks may be required as a condition of a building permit or a use permit approval.
+(Ord.)

+The planning commission may grant an exception to the installation of curb, gutter and sidewalk in rural or estate areas where topographic or other exceptional conditions exist, provided that the public health, safety and welfare is preserved.
+(Ord.)

 The applicant for a site plan or building permit shall provide, construct, and install all required utility lines, mains, and other facilities necessary to serve the property in accordance with the regulations and standards of the servicing entity.

-No work, construction, or excavation shall be commenced within an existing public right of way except in accordance with City regulations and specifications, including requirements for the applicant’s submission of plans and specifications for the work, the applicant’s payment of applicable fees and provision of financial assurances, the the applicant’s receipt of duly issued and approved permits and other approvals.
+No work, construction, or excavation shall be commenced within an existing public right of way except in accordance with City regulations and specifications, including requirements for the applicant’s submission of plans and specifications for the work, the applicant’s payment of applicable fees and provision of financial assurances, the applicant’s receipt of duly issued and approved permits and other approvals.

-The applicant for a site plan or building permit shall provide, construction, improve, or wide, as necessary, the public or city-approved private road along the designated frontage of the lot or parcel.
+The applicant for a site plan or building permit shall provide, construction, improve, or widen, as necessary, the public or city-approved private road along the designated frontage of the lot or parcel.
 Such road shall be constructed to city standards, shall provide a minimum drivable surface as required by fire code, and shall include at least half of the drivable surface required by city road specifications and all adjacent facilities and improvements along the lot or parcel frontage.

 Buildable and Non-Conforming Lots.
+Possibly change title to Lot Standards

 Every lot shall have such area, width and depth as is required for the zoning district in which such lot is located in order to be a buildable, lawful lot.